 LAX Subordinate Revenue Bonds 2009 Series C and 2010 Series C with par amounts of \$307.4 million and \$59.4 million, respectively, were issued as federally taxable Build America Bonds (BABs) under the American Recovery and Reinvestment Act of 2009.
 LAX receives a direct federal subsidy payment in the amount equal to 35% of the interest expense on the BABs.
-The automatic cuts in spending (referred to as "sequestration") for the federal fiscal years ending September 30, 2014 and September 30, 2013 reduced the subsidy.
-The interest subsidy on the BABs was \$7.7 million for FY 2014 and \$8.0 million for FY 2013.
+The automatic cuts in spending (referred to as "sequestration") for the federal fiscal years ending September 30, 2015 and September 30, 2014 reduced the subsidy.
+The interest subsidy on the BABs was \$7.7 million each for fiscal year 2015 and 2014.
 The subsidy is recorded as a noncapital grant, a component of other non-operating revenue.